phawitb/Custom-Tesserect-Font/README.md

 ### For Test

-create floder and copy model from train to this floder
+create "model" floder and copy model from train to this floder
 ```
 model
 -mytha.traineddata